Obesity and hearing loss: Are they connected?

 Related conditions that affect blood flow to the ears

-Because excess weight makes it difficult for your heart to pump blood through out your body, obesity can also cause high blood pressure.
-Believe it or not, in addition to an increased risk of stroke, high blood pressure also increases your risk of developing hearing loss.
-At the very least, high blood pressure can cause tinnitus, or ringing in the ears.
-At its worst, high blood pressure causes sensitivity to noise, which elevates your chances for developing noise-induced hearing loss.
+Because excess weight makes it difficult for the heart to pump blood throughout the body, obesity can lead to heart disease that leads to hearing loss.
+In addition to an increased risk of stroke, high blood pressure also increases your risk of developing hearing loss.
+High blood pressure also can cause pulsatile tinnitus, which is when ear ringing matches your heartbeat and may indicate a serious health problem.

 Diabetes is strongly linked to hearing loss.
 Studies have shown people with diabetes are more than twice as likely to develop hearing loss as those who do not have the disease.

 While the relationship between obesity and hearing loss remains complex, it is clear that obesity increases the risk of conditions like heart disease and diabetes, which are strongly linked to hearing impairment